• Home

 Form 3 Stamp Duty on new shares 1% only if value greater than CHF 1'000'000

-Commercial Registry Submission New company details to be submitted to Commercial Registry
+Commercial Registry Submission New company details and Notarised Public Deed and accompanying documents to be submitted to Commercial Registry

 Entry in Commercial Register Official Publication of incorporation